 As businesses become digitally mature, they will have to deal with the alarming increase in cyber threats.
 This forces conversations on data ownership, privacy, security, transparency, and trust.
 Find out how bug bounty drives agility and improves profits for digital businesses.

 To find out more, contact one of our Bug Bounty experts:

 Founded in 2015, YesWeHack is a Global Bug Bounty & VDP Platform.
-YesWeHack offers companies an innovative approach to cybersecurity with Bug Bounty (pay-per-vulnerability discovered), connecting more than 30,000 cybersecurity experts (ethical hackers) across 170 countries with organizations to secure their exposed scopes and reporting vulnerabilities in their websites, mobile apps, infrastructure and connected devices.
+YesWeHack offers companies an innovative approach to cybersecurity with Bug Bounty (pay-per-vulnerability discovered), connecting tens of thousands cybersecurity experts (ethical hackers) across 170 countries with organizations to secure their exposed scopes and reporting vulnerabilities in their websites, mobile apps, infrastructure and connected devices.